rubaisha-rn/RFP-Agent/ANTIGRAVITY_USAGE.md

 ### Task 7A — Flutter Scaffold + Onboarding
 - **Goal**: Initialize the mobile and web frontend.
-- **Outcome**: Built authentication flows. **Autonomous behavior**: Antigravity used its **built-in browser tool** to drive a Chrome instance, identified a regex bug in email sub-addressing, fixed it, and captured a `.webp` recording.
+- **Outcome**: Built authentication flows. **Autonomous behavior**: Antigravity used its **built-in browser tool** to drive a Chrome instance, identified a regex bug in email sub-addressing, fixed it, and captured screenshots.

 ### Task 7B & 7C — RFP Flow & Results Dashboard
 - **Goal**: Build the core UI, progress polling, and audit trail dashboard.